 Small and medium sized enterprises (SMEs) are the backbone of economies worldwide, and eco-inclusive SMEs play an important role in delivering green recovery impact on the ground through their activities, products and services.

 Eco-inclusive enterprises are businesses who offer products and services, as well as operate business models that are

 Read some of the findings from the report:

 How to support eco-inclusive SMEs: A snapshot of the support landscape

 A broad landscape of support providers; policy makers and intermediaries, have recognised the importance of eco-inclusive enterprises in the green recovery process, and are moving to provide important support options to these SMEs.
 However, naturally, there are existing gaps stemming from a historic lack of support for these actors, and the only nascent recognition of green recovery.
 As a result, there is a need for a comprehensive snapshot of the current support programme landscape to identify the potentials of the sector.

-This report provides such a snapshot, closely analysing the status quo, gaps and potentials of green and social enterprises as well as the SME support landscape in different areas and locations.
-Building on in-depth SEED-conducted interviews with enterprises and enterprise support providers, green recovery contributions and support opportunities were identified to improve the existing support offers for green and social enterprises in a green recovery context.
+This report provides such a snapshot, closely analysing the status quo, gaps and potentials of eco-inclusive enterprises as well as the SME support landscape in different areas and locations.
+Building on in-depth interviews with enterprises and enterprise support providers, analyses of green recovery contributions as well as support potentials were identified to improve the existing support offer for eco-inclusive enterprises in a green recovery context.